Daddy gave me wings

 So, for me “Happy Father’s Day” is an oxymoron.

 Losing a parent leaves a void in your life that can never be filled.
-But memories kind of sift down into that hole and keep if from being quite so deep.
+But memories have a way of sifting down into that hole and keeping it from being quite so deep and so dark.

-Around Father’s Day every year, I fall back on memories of Daddy to kind of “shore me up,” so to speak.
+Around Father’s Day each year, I fall back on memories of Daddy in an effort to sift sand into that hole.

 Growing up, Daddy was my ally.

-If it had not been for Daddy, I probably would have been a spinster who spent her days winding strings into balls.
+If it had not been for Daddy, I probably would never had left the confines of the house and would have lived the life of spinster with my days spent winding strings into balls.

-He went about life in his quiet way.
-He didn’t say much but we always knew that he cared.
-He had his ways of showing love.
-Often the love was expressed with a little brown paper sack filled with candy or a pat on the head.
+Daddy went about life in his quiet way.
+He didn’t say much but we always knew he cared.
+He had ways of showing love.
+Often, the love was expressed with a little paper bag filled with penny candy, or a pat on the head.

 I did and I didn’t.